LlewBach/cydymiaith/TESTING.md

     - **Expected Result**: The form should not allow any more characters to be added to the above string.
     - **Actual Result**: It is not possible to type any more than the limit of 25 characters. - PASS

+### URL Tampering

+#### Not logged-in user

+1. **Test Case**: Attempt to Make Post
+    - **Input**: URL.../ask_question
+    - **Expected Result**: The user should be redirected to the login page, and a flash message saying 'Please log in to access this page.
+    - **Actual Result**: User redirected to login page and correct flash message shown. - PASS
+2. **Test Case**: Attempt to Edit Post
+    - **Input**: URL/edit_question/6696866dc591c73174675c45
+    - **Expected Result**: The user should be redirected to the login page and correct flash message shown.
+    - **Actual Result**: User redirected to login page and correct flash message shown. - PASS
+3. **Test Case**: Attempt to Delete Post
+    - **Input**: URL/delete_question/6696866dc591c73174675c45
+    - **Expected Result**: The user should be redirected to the login page and correct flash message shown - 'Please log in to access this page'.
+    - **Actual Result**: User redirected to login page and correct flash message shown. - PASS
+4. **Test Case**: Attempt to Add Comment
+    - **Input**: URL/answer/6696866dc591c73174675c45
+    - **Expected Result**: The user should be redirected to the login page and correct flash message shown - 'Please log in to access this page'.
+    - **Actual Result**: User redirected to login page and correct flash message shown. - PASS
+5. **Test Case**: Attempt to Edit Comment
+    - **Input**: URL/edit_answer/6696bff7c591c73174675c48
+    - **Expected Result**: The user should be redirected to the login page and correct flash message shown - 'Please log in to access this page'.
+    - **Actual Result**: User redirected to login page and correct flash message shown. - PASS
+6. **Test Case**: Attempt to Delete Comment
+    - **Input**: URL/delete_answer/6696bff7c591c73174675c48
+    - **Expected Result**: The user should be redirected to the login page and correct flash message shown - 'Please log in to access this page'.
+    - **Actual Result**: User redirected to login page and correct flash message shown. - PASS
+7. **Test Case**: Attempt to Create Group
+    - **Input**: URL/
+    - **Expected Result**: The user should be redirected to the login page and correct flash message shown - 'Please log in to access this page'.
+    - **Actual Result**: User redirected to login page and correct flash message shown. - PASS

+ Not finished above!

+#### Admin Role

+1. **Test Case**: Navigating to non-existent page
+    - **Input**: URL/test
+    - **Expected Result**: The user should be redirected to the 404 page.
+    - **Actual Result**: User redirected to 404 page. - PASS

 ## Responsiveness Testing